Rohini-232/Java-Code-Snippets/README.md

 25. Implements a program to print the sub array from given array
 26. Implements a program to Find all Pairs possible from the given Array
 27. Implement a program to print Butterfly pattern
+28. Implement a program to print zero one Triangle Pattern